 - Not a complete solution—to achieve database security, you must use additional measures.
 There is no guarantee that all sensitive data will be correctly masked, and unauthorized users may eventually gain access to sensitive data.

 - Does not encrypt the data—does not protect the underlying data, only masks it when responding to a query.
 To protect the underlying data, combine DDM with other SQL Server security features such as encryption, auditing, and row-level security.

 - Limitations—you cannot define masking for the COLUMN_SET, FILESTREAM, or the Always Encrypted column.
 Masked columns cannot be used as keys for full-text indexes.

 SQL Server Data Masking with Satori

 Satori Universal Masking is using data classification in conjunction with dynamic masking.
-Users can define which transformations they wish to apply on any data type instead of columns.
-It works across SQL server and other data stores such as Azure Synapse, Snowflake and AWS Redshift.
+Users can define which transformations they wish to apply on any data type instead of being applied to specific columns.
+It works across SQL server and other data stores such as Azure Synapse, Snowflake, Postgres, Mysql and AWS Redshift.